 The idea is to create a benefits management strategy that focuses on creating and managing high-retention employee benefits.
 Here’s how you can do it.

 Benefits Management – Creating High-Retention Employee Benefits

-Creating the right benefits means that you will have to go above and beyond.
-You will have to consider the bare minimum benefits, your employees’ needs and wants, and your resources.
+Creating the right benefit solutions means that you will have to go above and beyond the traditional benefit plans.
+You will have to consider the bare minimum expected benefits, your employees’ needs and wants, and your resources.

 After getting a lay of the land, you will then need to start from your core benefit deliverables (health care, 401k, etc.) and work your way down to the complement benefits.
 Here are some core benefits you should provide.

-- Medical Insurance – Should include health, dental, vision, and mental insurance, as well as various health plans.
+- Health Insurance – Should include medical, dental, vision, and mental insurance, as well as various health plans.

 - Paid Time Off – Should include normal PTO, vacation days, and sick days.

 - Parental Leave – Should include paid maternal and paternal leave.